drupalcommerce/commerce-docs/commerce-2/README.md

 ## Related Libraries

-For the 2.x branch of Drupal Commerce, Commerce Guys has moved some of the logic out of the Drupal world and into the greater PHP community.
+For the 2.x branch of Commerce, Commerce Guys has moved some of the logic out of the Drupal world and into the greater PHP community.

 ###[Intl](https://github.com/commerceguys/intl)